It's Chicago's tallest building, and the 103rd-floor Skydeck puts you high into the heavens. Take the ear-popping, 70-second elevator...

 Old St Patrick’s Church

-A Chicago fire survivor, this 1852 church is not only the city’s oldest but also one of its fastest-growing.
+A Chicago fire survivor, this 1852 church is one of the city’s oldest.
 Old St Pat’s is best known for its World’s Largest Block Party, a...

-Tickets are hard to come by for this top-notch modern opera company, which fills the ornate Civic Opera House with a shrewd mix of...
+Tickets are hard to come by for this bold modern opera company, which fills the chandeliered Civic Opera House with a shrewd mix of...

 A relic of Route 66, Lou's brings in elbow-to-elbow locals and tourists for breakfast.
 The old-school waitresses deliver fluffy omelets...

 225 S Canal St · interesting places nearby

 This wonderfully restored 1925 train station looks like it stepped right out of a gangster movie.
 In fact, it has been used to great effect in exactly this way.
 Remember director Brian De Palma's classic The Untouchables, when Eliot Ness loses his grip on the baby carriage during the shoot-out with Al Capone's henchmen?
 And the carriage bounces down the stairs in slow motion?
 Those steps are here.